JTan-TX/Hospital-consumer-assessment/README.md

 -   define top box, hospital rating 9-10, contains always, usually
 -   question delta from mean cohort, cohort hospital delta spread
 -   survey response rate, and # of completed surveys

+### Issued encountered during project
+- One facility_name can be corresponding to several facility_id, making statistic value wrong
+- How to easily categorize questions to facility (cleanliness, quiet), communication (with doctors, nurses, and staff), service (get help in time)?
+Right now i can only think of manualy assign category to each question
+- How to adjust font color based on the darkness/lightness of its background
+- The spread dot that I want to highlight sometimes is hidden by other does of similar values